Skip to main content

-As technology has advanced, so has dentistry at large.
 When people think of braces, a lot of them think of the cumbersome, traditional metal braces.
-The “metal mouth” look has been exaggerated in television and cartoons to the point where the older people get, the less likely they are to even consider getting braces.
+The “metal mouth” look has been exaggerated in television to the point where the older people get, the less likely they are to even consider getting braces.

 Your Options